 She gasped, nearly dropping Ben, but didn’t stop, pushing the kids toward the front door.
 Her shirt stuck to her skin, hot and wet, and her vision blurred, the pain spreading like fire.

-The front door was miles away, the foyer stretching into infinity.
-Emily fumbled with the lock, her hands slick with sweat, her breath coming in ragged sobs.
-The clown’s presence was a weight behind her, its grin burning into her mind.
+The front door felt impossibly far away.
+Emily struggled with the lock, her hands sweaty and her breath ragged.
+She could feel the clown’s presence behind her, its grin stuck in her mind.
 She didn’t dare look back.

-The lock clicked, and they burst outside, the night air hitting them like a slap, cold and sharp.
-Emily stumbled across the lawn, her legs wobbling, and pounded on the Wilsons’ door, the neighbors’ house a beacon of light in the darkness.
+The lock clicked, and they rushed outside.
+The cold night air hit them, and Emily stumbled across the lawn, her legs unsteady.
+She knocked hard on the Wilsons’ door, their house shining brightly in the dark.

 Mr. Wilson, a gray-haired man in flannel pajamas, answered, his eyes widening at the sight of Emily’s pale face and the trembling children.